 Michel Foucault repudiates the science/ideology opposition and describes a

-discourse's historical divisions and changes, Althusser's revised account of
+discourse's historical divisions and changes, Althusser's revised account of a

-a discourse's institutional reproduction approximates Foucault's accounts of
+discourse's institutional reproduction approximates Foucault's accounts of a

-humanist notions of universal truth.
+notions of universal truth.

 How about those similarities?